10 Simple Front Yard Fence Ideas

 If you have stairs that lead to your front door or entry platform, these are great for adding pot plants or planters on, adding some greenery and earthy materials.
 PVC planter boxes work great for this type of decoration, adding a strong, polished, classic look that adds instant elegance and warmth.
 They also won’t rot or warp, so they will last for years.

-A strong boundary fence instantly defines your space and sets the tone for your landscaping design.
+A strong front fence instantly defines your space and sets the tone for your landscaping design.
 Just like a picture frame highlights the artwork within, a well-chosen fence highlights the beauty of your garden, making plants, paths, facades and outdoor features even more special.
 It defines the space and gives your landscaping a sense of structure and purpose.

 For a clean, architectural look that suits everything from modern, traditional, cottage and coastal homes, Colorbond fencing is hard to go past.
 Colorbond’s powder-coated steel is engineered for the Australian climate, which means, when used to frame the front yard of Aussie homes, it won’t peel, rust or fade, even when exposed to salty coastal air and intense sunlight.
 There are also so many fantastic and versatile Colourbond colours to choose from.
 Lighter shades like Surfmist, Dune and Classic Cream blend beautifully with garden landscaping ideas where greenery, stone and light textures dominate.
 They create a soft, neutral backdrop that lets your plants shine.